Royal Caribbean Cruises (RCL) Q2 2017 Results - Earnings Call Transcript

 Richard D. Fain - Royal Caribbean Cruises Ltd.

 Yes.
-I think, Jason, the answer wasn't intended to be particularly conservative.
+I think, Jason, the answer, it wasn't intended to be particularly conservative.
 I think it really was just tended to say this is really proving to be an exceptionally good year.
 And sometimes, there's a tendency to extrapolate whatever happens this year, next year will be another good year where again everything seems to be going in the right direction.
 And this was just more a cautionary tone that next year does look very good.
-And everything was said about it is very positive of bookings.
+And everything we said about it is very positive of bookings.
 Bookings continue to be at, in fact, a higher rate and a higher amount than we've experienced in this wonderful year.
 But it's rare that we just see everything going as well as it has this year.

 David James Beckel - Sanford C. Bernstein & Co.
 LLC